Sonic-LockandLoad/Sonic-LockandLoad/README.md

 # Sonic the Hedgehog in Doom
 This is a Doom mod that replaces Doomguy with Sonic, including voice clips and a HUD sprite.
 Changes the weapons too.

+> **Note:** This README file is only for the most current *release* version.
+For the most current non-release version, see the [wiki](https://github.com/CutieGorlAstrid/sonicdoom/wiki).

 ## Okay, but… why?

 I wanted to try my hand at Doom modding.